This article was originally published under the title “Op-ed: Why the Education City Stadium is built to last,” by Qatar Foundation Community Story.

 A major reason for why white elephants happen is that the main criteria for new stadiums for major sporting events is a location that promises spectacular images on television, as it did in Cape Town (with the view of Table Mountain) and Tripoli (with its view of the Mediterranean), prioritizing a boost to tourism instead of the long-term use of the facility beyond the few weeks of a mega-sporting event.

-According to an article in the German daily Süddeutsche Zeitung, 10 of the 12 2018 FIFA World Cup™ stadiums in Russia have capacities beyond 40,000.
+According to an article in the German daily Süddeutsche Zeitung, ten of the twelve 2018 FIFA World Cup™ stadiums in Russia have capacities beyond 40,000.
 The average attendance in the top division of the Russian football league is only 14,000, far below the capacity of the renovated and expanded World Cup stadiums.
-Five of the 12 World Cup stadiums were even built in cities without a first league football team.
+Five of the twelve World Cup stadiums were even built in cities without a first league football team.

 The designers of the Education City Stadium have learned from previous experiences by planning for its use well after 2022, when the capacity of the stadium will be reduced from 40,000 to 20,000 seats.
 The stadium’s modular upper tier will be removed, with the seats donated to a developing country which lacks sporting infrastructure.
 After the World Cup, the downsized stadium will serve the local community, particularly students and faculty at Qatar Foundation.